andrevanheerden/formative-one-Monaware/README.md

 # About Monaware

+Monaware is an app built using the D&D 5e SRD API, which provides comprehensive data on Dungeons & Dragons 5th Edition, including skills, equipment, spells, monsters, and more.
+Monaware focuses specifically on the monsters database, allowing users to view all stats and data for monsters or encounters.

+Users can access detailed information such as:

+Ability Scores (Strength, Dexterity, Constitution, etc.)

+Saving Throws

+Skills

+Hit Points and Armor Class

+Attack abilities, damage, and actions

+Other important combat and lore-related stats

+In addition, Monaware allows users to compare the stats of two monsters or encounters side by side, making it easy to analyze strengths, weaknesses, and overall challenge levels for planning encounters.

 Monaware is a app build by using the [D&D 5e SRD API](https://5e-bits.github.io/docs/).
 D&D 5e SRD API is a api that has all data on D&D such as skills ,equipment, ect.
 Monaware uses all data from the monsters database. the images i got from a fill posted on the discord of D&D 5e SRD API because the API does not have 70% of the monsters images.